 Whether you want us to sponsor your local festival or help upgrade your meeting space, we are here to help.
 Learn how to apply for funding.

-Opportunities for Indigenous communities
+Opportunities for First Nations communities